1988 Sun Bowl

 The 1988 John Hancock Sun Bowl, part of the 1988 bowl game season, took place on December 24, 1988, at the Sun Bowl in El Paso, Texas.
 The competing teams were the Alabama Crimson Tide, representing the Southeastern Conference (SEC), and the Army Cadets, competing as a football independent.
 The game put Alabama's air attack against Army's ground attack, and ended with Alabama just edging past Army in the fourth quarter to win the game 29–28.

 Teams

 Alabama

 The 1988 Alabama squad finished the regular season with an 8–3 record and losses against Ole Miss, LSU and Auburn.
 The appearance marked the third for Alabama in the Sun Bowl, and their 41st overall bowl game appearance.
+David Smith, hindered by a knee injury early in the season, was presumed to start the game.
+Prior to the game, Curry sent backup Jeff Dunn home due to violating team rules and elevated Vince Sutton to backup.

 Army

 The 1988 Army squad finished the regular season with a record of 9–2 with losses coming against Washington and Boston College.
 The appearance in the Sun Bowl marked the first for Army in the game, and their third overall bowl game appearance.